machal/cssmine-content/content/oocss.md

 The objective of OOCSS is to provide developers with reusable code, improve its maintenance and reduce CSS file size.

-let’s take the example of a simple CSS button:
+Let’s take the example of a simple CSS button:

 ```css
 /* Component */